geometric-intelligence/TopoBenchmark/README.md

 | UniGNN2 | [UniGNN: a Unified Framework for Graph and Hypergraph Neural Networks](https://arxiv.org/pdf/2105.00956) |

 ## :top: Liftings

+We list the liftings implemented, i.e., the functions that can convert a dataset defined on a topological domain into the same dataset but supported on a different topological domain.

 ### Graph2Simplicial
 | Name | Description | Reference |
 | --- | --- | --- |